richardyoungdev/richardyoungdev/README.md

 Hey, I’m Richard!

-I’m a software engineer with accomplishments in entreprenurship, military leadership, and management consulting.
+I’m a software engineer with experience in entreprenurship, military leadership, and management consulting.

 I build products to help people live happier lives. 🥳